Floorcloth: Waning use of floorcloths

 By the end of the 19th century, the single term still in use to refer to floorcloths was oil cloth.
 New materials and processes began to provide some competition for oil cloths, although they did continue to be produced through the early 20th century.
 A patent was issued in 1844 for kamptulicon, which was well regarded in Great Britain, but did not see much use in the United States.
 Interest in kamptulicon encouraged more experimentation.
 One result was the issuance of a patent to Frederick Walton in 1863 for linoleum.
 Both oil cloth and linoleum were being produced in the same factories, with linoleum more aggressively marketed.

-In the past few decades, the desire to decorate homes in a more personal way has revived the popularity of floorcloths.
-Unique designs are made in a variety of styles and colors, using many techniques.
+Over the past few decades, the inclination to personalize home decor has sparked a renewed interest in floorcloths.
+Designs are made in a variety of styles and colors, using many techniques.
 This gives today's floorcloths the ability to be created for any style interior.